Alanine—oxomalonate transaminase

-Thus, the two substrates of this enzyme are L-alanine and oxomalonate, whereas its two products are pyruvate and aminomalonate.
+The two substrates of this enzyme characterised from silkworm are L-alanine and mesoxalic acid.
+Its products are pyruvic acid and 2-aminopropanedioic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-alanine:oxomalonate aminotransferase.
 Other names in common use include alanine-oxomalonate aminotransferase, L-alanine-ketomalonate transaminase, and alanine-ketomalonate (mesoxalate) transaminase.
-It employs one cofactor, pyridoxal phosphate.